panr/hugo-theme-terminal/README.md

   # it's set to `true` by default
   # oneHeadingSize = false

+  # Single Page Sites have the links in their navigation menu point to sections on the
+  # main-single page.
+If `singlePageSite` is enabled the following will occur:
+  # - Sections will appear on the homepage corresponding to nav menu items with a url
+  #   beginning with "/#".
+These sections draw their content from the homepage content
+  #   type directory (content/homepage/<somesection>.md).
+  # - Nav menu items not beginning with "/#" will be also be rendered as sections on the
+  #   homepage either as paginated lists or also as sections depending on what the url is
+  #   pointing to.
+  # - Nav menu items with their identifier in the `homepageNavEntriesDontRender` list will
+  #   not be rendered on the homepage.
+  # The homepage sections will be rendered in the order of the nav menu entries.

+  # enable the sngle page site mode described above
+  singlePageSite = false

+  # for collections rendered on the hompage, you may want them to be paginated at a different
+  # (usually smaller) count compared to the actual list pages
+  homepagePaginateCount = 2

+  # If there is a nav menu entry you dont want rendered on the homepage, add the identifier here
+  homepageNavEntriesDontRender = ["showcase"]

 [params.twitter]
   # set Twitter handles for Twitter cards
   # see https://developer.twitter.com/en/docs/tweets/optimize-with-cards/guides/getting-started#card-and-content-attribution